SCAGspm/spm_dm_documentation_update/docs/add_a_layer.md

 ***Assumptions***

-- new layer is in a single table in your local database (on your computer)
+- new layer is in a single table in your local postgres database
 - this table has a column `wkb_geometry` of type geometry that represents geospatial data that will render on a map